JCB Dieselmax: Design

+Background

+The previous diesel land speed record was 235.756 mph, set by an American, Virgil W. Snyder, in a streamliner branded "Thermo King-Wynn's" on 25 August 1973 at the Bonneville Salt Flats, Utah.

+Carl Heap held the Southern California Timing Association record at 272.685 mph in his 1947 International K-7 truck powered by a 16V92 Detroit Diesel.

 Performance

 The car began initial testing on 20 July 2006 on the runway at RAF Wittering with the lower-power 600 bhp version of the JCB444 engine, the team slowly ramping up the speed to prove the chassis and engines.
 They eventually achieved a speed of over 200 mph on 30 July 2006.
 Two days later, the car was disassembled ready to be flown to Wendover Airport, Utah, on the 8th of August.
-On 13 August 2006, after re-assembling and re-testing the car, the Dieselmax made its first official run on the Bonneville Salt Flats as part of Speed Week, eventually attaining an average speed of 317 mph to take the SCTA-BNI event record for an 'AA/DS' Diesel Streamliner.
+On 13 August 2006, after re-assembling and re-testing the car, the Dieselmax made its first official run on the Bonneville Salt Flats as part of Speed Week, eventually attaining an average speed of 317 mph to take the SCTA-BNI (Southern California Timing Association and Bonneville Nationals Inc.) event record for an 'AA/DS' Diesel Streamliner.